top of page

 The Attorney

 Hi, I’m Aviva Bree.
-I earned my law degree from Cardozo School of Law in New York City and started my career in estate planning, working with a wide range of clients.
+I earned my law degree from Cardozo School of Law in New York City and began my legal career in estate planning, working with a wide range of clients and family situations.
+I chose this field because planning for the future shouldn’t be confusing or intimidating.